choderalab/saltswap/development/initial_calibration/README.md

 ### Aims
 1. See if `saltswap` simulations produced reasonable results when salt molecules were titrated in by varying the chemical potential.
-2. To make a preliminary test of using SAMS to calculate relative  hydration free energies of salt and water.
+2. Test SAMS to for calculate relative hydration free energies of salt and water.

 ### Results in brief
  * The most stable simulations were produced using the `CUDA` GPU kernal.
 More work is required to verify this.